Chris-Maina/Shipify/README.md

 - Route based code splitting
 - Precaching by registering CRA service worker.
 Apart from app loading faster, enables it to be accessible in offline mode
+- (Optional) Pre-render routes with [react-snap](https://github.com/stereobooster/react-snap).
+The package pre-renders your site into static HTML files.
+This improves `First Paint` times of an application.